Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Ben Arous expansion theorem

 \section{Ben Arous expansion theorem}

 {

-In \cite{BenArous}, Ben Arous gives full asymptotic expansions of the heat kernel in small time, for pairs of points away from the diagonal, the cut locus, or joined by strictly abnormal minimizers.
+In \cite{BenArous}, Ben Arous gives a full asymptotic expansion of the heat kernel in small time, for pairs of points away from the diagonal, the cut locus, or joined by abnormal minimizers.
 In the rest of the paper, for any $x\in M$, $\Cut(x)$ denotes the cut locus of $x$ in $M$.
-Furthermore, we recall the critical set $\C\subset M\times M$ from Definition \ref{Def:SN-CritSet}: the set of pairs of points $(x,y)$ such that either $y\in \Cut(x)$, $x\in \Cut(y)$, $x=y$ in the non-Riemannian case (that is, $\C$ contains the diagonal in the properly sub-Riemannian case), or such that a length minimizing curve from $x$ to $y$ is not strongly normal.
-Note that Ben Arous definition of cut locus includes points connected by an abnormal geodesic, which is not the convention we follow, hence the introduction of $\C$.
+Furthermore, we recall the critical set $\C\subset M\times M$ from Definition \ref{Def:SN-CritSet}: the set of pairs of points $(x,y)$ such that either $y\in \Cut(x)$, $x\in \Cut(y)$, $x=y$ in the non-Riemannian case (that is, $\C$ contains the diagonal in the properly sub-Riemannian case), or such that a length-minimizing curve from $x$ to $y$ is not strongly normal.
+In \cite{BenArous}, Ben Arous definition of cut locus includes points connected by an abnormal geodesic, which is not the convention we follow, hence the introduction of $\C$.
 We can describe Ben Arous results with the following definition, which will supply convenient terminology for this section and allow us to treat the symmetric and general cases in parallel.

-\begin{definition} We say that Ben Arous expansions hold uniformly on a compact subset $\K\subset M^2\setminus \C$ if for any $l$ which is a non-negative integer in the symmetric case and 0 in general and any multi-index $\alpha$, we have the following.
+\begin{definition} We say that the Ben Arous expansion holds uniformly on the compact subset $\K\subset M^2\setminus \C$ if for $l$ any non-negative integer in the symmetric case and $0$ otherwise, and any multi-index $\alpha$, we have the following.

-There exists an open neighborhood $\O$ of $\K$ in $M^2\setminus\C$, there exist sequences of smooth functions $c_k:\O\to \R$, $k\in \N$, $r_{k}: \R^+\times \O\to \R$, such that for all $N\in \N$, for all $(x,y)\in \O$, for all $t$ small enough
+There exists an open neighborhood $\O$ of $\K$ in $M^2\setminus\C$, there exist sequences of smooth functions $c_k:\O\to \R$, $k\in \N$, $r_{k}: (0,\infty)\times \O\to \R$, such that for all $N\in \N$, for all $(x,y)\in \O$, for all $t$ small enough